 Orange Braised Beef

-1 tablespoon clarified butter, ghee, or olive oil
+- 1 tbsp clarified butter, ghee, or olive oil

-2 large sweet potatoes, peeled and cut into 2-inch chunks
+- 2 sweet potatoes large, peeled and cut into 2-inch chunks

-Heat a large enameled cast iron pot over medium-high heat.
-Season the beef generously on all sides with salt an pepper, then place the clarified butter in the pot before searing the meat on all sides, approximately 2-3 minutes per side until slightly browned.
+- Heat a large enameled cast iron pot over medium-high heat.
+Season the beef generously on all sides with salt and pepper, then place the clarified butter in the pot before searing the meat on all sides, approximately 2-3 minutes per side until slightly browned.

 Leave out the garlic, use a garlic-infused cooking oil for searing the meat.